Close

 It feels surreal that seven months have flown by.
 Very soon, we will have completed this term and embark on our summer projects.
 Some of us will be staying in London to conduct secondary analysis or systematic reviews, while some will be conducting primary data collection in various locations.

 In our recent Friday coffee with our Programme Directors, we shared our thoughts about our learning journey at LSHTM.
 It felt like a reflection of the last seven months in this programme and in this institution.
 One of the directors noticed that some of us had started to use past tense in describing our experience at LSHTM despite still being students here.
 I think we are grappling with the reality that our time here is numbered.
-This regular Friday coffee for MSc Public Health for Development (PH4D), an informal session with our Programme Directors offers us opportunities to ask questions about modules at LSHTM, bounce ideas about our research questions for the summer projects, and sometimes just ask each other how we are doing.
+This regular Friday coffee for MSc Public Health for Development (PH4D, now Public Health for Global Practice), an informal session with our Programme Directors offers us opportunities to ask questions about modules at LSHTM, bounce ideas about our research questions for the summer projects, and sometimes just ask each other how we are doing.
 And this moment of togetherness with my peers and Programme Directors is one among many things that I like about our programme.

 Gabi's seminar group for the Health Policy, Process & Power module